Learning a Single Near-hover Position Controller for Vastly Different Quadcopters: Results

 \subsection{Simulation Results}

 Finally, we compare our approach with a set of baselines in the simulation.
-We select four baselines from prior work: \emph{Robust}, which consists of a policy trained without access to environment factors or body parameters~\cite{tobin2017domain, peng2018sim}; \emph{SysID}, which directly predicts the ground-truth parameters $e_t$~\cite{SysID} instead of the low-dimensional intrinsics vector; \emph{LTF}, which essentially is a robust policy with an error integration as additional inputs~\cite{LTF}; and $\mathcal{L}1$, a model-based adaptive controller which estimates and compensates the difference between the nominal and observed states to achieve adaptive control~\cite{cao2008design,hovakimyan2010l1,hanover2021performance}.
+We select four baselines from prior work: \emph{Robust}, which consists of a policy trained without access to environment factors or body parameters~\cite{tobin2017domain, peng2018sim}; \emph{SysID}, which directly predicts the ground-truth parameters $e_t$~\cite{SysID} instead of the low-dimensional intrinsics vector; \emph{LTF}, which essentially is a robust policy with an error integration as additional inputs~\cite{LTF}; and $\mathcal{L}_1$, a model-based adaptive controller which estimates and compensates the difference between the nominal and observed states to achieve adaptive control~\cite{cao2008design,hovakimyan2010l1,hanover2021performance}.
 We keep the same architecture and hyperparameters as ours for all learning-based baselines.
 Similarly to real-world experiments, we evaluate on the task of stabilization.
 The testing ranges are listed in Table~\ref{tab:randomization}.
 We rank the methods according to the success rate, the average height error, and the tracking performance.
 At the beginning of each experiment, the quadcopter is spawned with a random orientation, a random position in x-y of [-1,1] and [0.5, 2.5] in z, and a random velocity on each axis of [-1,1].
 The experiment is considered successful if the end height of the quadcopter is within 0.3m from the goal height.
 The results of these experiments are reported in Table~\ref{tab:sim-metrics}.

 Given the very large amount of quadcopter variations, the \emph{Robust} baseline trained without access to environment parameters has the lowest success rate and largest tracking error.
-This is because it is forced to learn a single conservative flying which can fly all quadcopters under varying disturbances.
+This is because it is forced to learn a single conservative controller which can fly all quadcopters under varying disturbances.
 Indeed, it either crashes to the ground or flies outside the flying region.
 The baseline \emph{LTF} is \emph{Robust} with an additional observation of error integration.
 This additional input helps it achieve higher success rate.
 However, similar to the \emph{Robust} baseline, \emph{LTF} fails in tracking the goal states.
-On the contrary, with access to the environment parameters, the flight performance strongly increases.
+On the contrary, with estimation of the environment parameters, the flight performance strongly increases.